alicias1/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 My research interests include the microbiome and vector bourne disease.
-Through an [MRC LID](https://mrc-lid.lshtm.ac.uk) 1+3 scholarship I am undertaking my PhD at the London School of Hygiene and Tropical Medicine investigating the skin microbiome and human attractiveness to malaria mosquitoes.
+Through an [MRC LID 1+3 scholarship](https://mrc-lid.lshtm.ac.uk) I am undertaking my PhD at the London School of Hygiene and Tropical Medicine investigating the skin microbiome and human attractiveness to malaria mosquitoes.
 Prior to my PhD I obtained an MSc in Epidemiology from LSHTM (2018-19) and a first class BSc(Hons) in Biological Sciences from the University of Liverpool (2015-2018).

 I currently demonstrate on statistics and entomology practicals at LSHTM.
-I am a distance learning tutor for Infectious Diseases masters programme and a residential advisor in University of London halls.
+I am a distance learning tutor for the Infectious Diseases masters programme and a residential advisor in University of London halls.
 I also coordinate an MRC funded public engagement programme "Outbreak control" which introduces GCSE students to careers in public health.